CEOP: Child Exploitation and Online Protection Command

 Class Teachers:

-NH - Miss Hayhurst/NJ - Miss Jackson Learning Support Assistants: Mr Duncan, Miss Roscoe, Mrs Phillingham (Speech and Language) Miss Lindon, Mrs Taylor, Miss Wilkowska.
+NH - Miss Hayhurst/NJ - Miss Jackson/Mrs Rahman Learning Support Assistants: Mr Duncan, Miss Roscoe, Mrs Phillingham (Speech and Language) Miss Shields, Mrs Allen, Mrs Bell.

 If you have any questions, please don't hesitate to ask one of the Nursery team.